Home Hip Replacement

 Staged hip replacement involves replacing both hips one at a time in two separate surgeries.
 A bilateral hip replacement involves replacing both hips during one surgery.

 A staged hip replacement affords the patient recovery time between the two hip replacements.
-A bilateral hip replacement means a single trip to the operating room, but isn’t recommended for all patients.
+A bilateral hip replacement means a single trip to the operating room, but isn’t recommended for all patients, particularly not for those who are older or who have certain medical problems.

 Types of Implants